cloudmesh-community/fa18-523-60/paper/paper.md

 a NoSQL type database called *MongoDB* [@api-mongodb-com-api].
 The first version of the driver was developed in 2009 [@www-pymongo-blog], only two years after the MongoDB development was started.
-This driver allows developers to combine both Python's versatility and MongoDB's unstructured data nature into successful applications.
+This driver allows developers to combine both Python's versatility and MongoDB's flexible schema nature into successful applications.
 Currently, this driver supports MongoDB versions 2.6, 3.0, 3.2, 3.4, 3.6, and 4.0 [@github].
 MongoDB and Python represent a compatible fit considering that BSON (binary JSON) used in this NoSQL database is very similar to Python dictionaries, which makes the collaboration between the two even more appealing [@www-slideshare].
-For this reason, ditionaries are the recommended tools to be used in PyMongo when representing documents [@www-gearheart].
+For this reason, dictionaries are the recommended tools to be used in PyMongo when representing documents [@www-gearheart].

 #### Installation